Continuing Medical Education

 - House Bill 1

 - All physicians who prescribe or dispense controlled substances in Kentucky must complete 4.5 hours of Category 1 CME related to the use of KASPER, pain management, addiction disorders, or a combination of two or more of those subjects, in every CME cycle.
-A physician may satisfy this requirement through a single program or multiple programs totaling 4.5 hours.
+A physician may satisfy this requirement through a single program or multiple programs totaling 4.5 hours every three-year CME cycle.
 This course must be an approved offering by the Kentucky Board of Medical Licensure.

 - Domestic Violence